thepinballroom/mpf-docs/config/shots.rst

 One or more sub-entries.
 Each in the format of string name of a :doc:`switches <switches>` device : ``time string (ms)`` (:doc:`Instructions for entering time strings </config/instructions/time_strings>`)

 A dictionary of switches and times which prevent hits for a certain time.
-You can use this if you got another lane feeding into your shot and you want to prevent it from hitting this shot.
+You can use this if you have another lane feeding into your shot and you want to prevent it from hitting this shot.
 Use this with care as it might cause issues during multiball.